anisurrahmanlikhon/mama-lang/README.md

   bol toh mama("done");
 ```
 ## Function 📦

-`de toh mama` is the return of function.
+`mama kam da hoilo` is a function and `de toh mama` is the return of function.
 When we need return, we use `de toh mama`.

 ```python
 mama kam da hoilo multiply(x, y) {